josephspurrier/gohtmxapp/README.md

 The reason why I like this approach is it keeps the majority of your front-end logic in Go and HTML so it does not require a front-end framework like React or Vue, it uses the HTMX library to provide many of the features of dynamic web applications like loading content without having to do a full page render.

 **Note:** The UI itself is very basic, it's not a real web application, it's just designed to show how the different components work together in code.
+There are UI things that could be improved.
+Known UI bugs that probably have quick solutions but doesn't affect this demonstration:
+- after clicking a submenu item, it requires clicking twice to get it to open again
+- when strinking the window, the point where the bottom nav menu disappears and the left menu disappears is set differently

 ## Quick Start